imwebdev/s3-to-frameio-lambda-copy/README.md

 - Copy Lambda copies S3 -> Frame.io
 - Copy restarts itself if Lambda timeouts

-Copy is done by generating a presigned S3 URL and sending it Frame.io for ingest.
+Copying is done by generating a presigned S3 URL and sending it Frame.io for ingest.

 #### Getting started: